lanl/nuflood-examples/README.md

 # nuflood-examples
-Example instances for the Nuflood surface water simulation package
+Example instances for the Nuflood surface water simulation package.

 ## Usage at a glance
 To simulate a modeling scenario, from the project directory, execute a sequence of commands similar to